 If motivation for running is an issue for you, this article will help you fix it.
 This article is designed for beginner or near beginner runners, or those who have taken a significant break from running and want to get back into it.
+If you want to run but have lost your motivation (or never had any to begin with!) you're in the right place.
+Here you'll get fun ways to become motivated to run based on your running personality.

 Find out your running personality by taking the fun quiz below (it doesn’t actually have questions on running!) and get personalized suggestions for how to best motivate yourself to run.
 Yes, running motivation can actually be fun.